 HINT: You can use a standing mixer with a paddle attachment or whisk attachment to make the mochi waffle batter if you prefer.
 If you use a stand mixer, add the wet ingredients first, then slowly add the rest of the ingredients.

 Step 3: Pour the wet ingredients into the dry ingredients.
-For best results, be sure to scrape down the sides so all of the dry ingredients get mixed into the batter.
+For best results, scrape down the sides, so all the dry ingredients get mixed into the batter.